shawnwegs/Starting-Class/course-descriptions/IB-MYP-CP-CompSci.md

-#### Robotics Course Content
+#### Computer Science Course Content

-This course introduces programming robots with a professional level IDE using raw code in the Java language.
-It is beneficial if students come into the course with some pre-existing knowledge.
-If students are not already comfortable with computers, they may find this course difficult.
-It would be beneficial to do well in Digital Communications, Computer Science 1, Fundamentals of Computer Science, Intro to Computer Science, or Intro to Robotics before taking this course.

-Our Robotics Programming & Design course is designed to be an introduction into the ideas and fundamentals of robotics for students with limited background in programming and little or no background in robotics.
-Students are expected to have previous knowledge of computers in general, and should be able to utilize basic everyday software and operating systems.
-Throughout the course, students will have to work both individually and with different groups of their peers.
-Students who choose not to do one or the other will struggle to score acceptable marks.
+Our Computer Science course is designed to be an introduction into the ideas and fundamentals of programming for students with limited to no background in programming.
+That being said, students are expected to have previous knowledge of computers in general, and should be able to utilize basic everyday software and operating systems.
 No background in specialized software is required.

+All students will learn how to create multiple programs by the end of the course.
+Students will have to plan and design their own programs, both independently and in working with others.
+The concepts of computer science and programming are embedded into the creation of various programs, there is an increased focus on planning, researching, and creating products in comparison to other Computer Science programs.

-Our introductory Robotics course spans across 2 semesters.
+Our Computer Science course spans across 2 semesters.
 The course is broken up into 2 massive units.

-**Fall Unit: Prototyping & Engineering**
+**Fall Unit: Classical Encryption**
-* What is a Robot?
+* What is Programming?
-* How to Program a Robot
-* Sketching & Documentation
+* Basic Programming in Python
-* The Importance of Reliability
+* Origins of Programming
+* Basic Encryption Techniques
-* Proving and Defending
+* Design and Program a Rough Encryption Method

-**Spring Unit: Animatronics & Imitation**
+**Spring Unit: Text-based Games**
-* Imitating Life
-* Integrating Tech into Life
+* History of Video Games
-* Stimulus & Response
+* Game Loops & Algorithm-planning
-* Analyzing Behavior
-* Artificial Intelligence
+* Object Oriented Programming
+* Design your own Text-based Game

 Students often expect Robotics to be an easy course.
 Technically, it is not a hard course.
 However, students are often used to being told the answer, or able to just find the answer.
 Robotics is a course that requires students to design, document, and create their own answers, then defend those answers.
 Due to how limited this is in the American education system, it is not unusual for students to find the class difficult due to having to work and think in a way they are not used to.
 In addition, students will be accountable both as an individual and as a group member, which some students also struggle with.